thedopepirate/gmbot/README.md

 YOU NEED TO ENTER THE MEETING DETAILS LIKE I HAVE SHOWN YOU IN THE THREE EXAMPLES IN FILE enter.csv

-FORMAT (date/month/year hour:minute) 24 hrs format
+FORMAT (date/month/year hour:minute:seconds) 24 hrs format

+***use comma to seperate the time and links !!!!!! do not leave spaces!!!***

 YOU WILL HAVE TO CHANGE THE LINKS AS PER YOUR SCHEDULE